-He said justice must be "done in spirit, not just in
+He said justice must be "done in spirit, not just in letter'

 "When justice is delivered, peace and harmony follow.
 Injustice breeds division," he said.
 The chief minister also highlighted the state's ongoing struggle to receive central funding and recognition for a separate high court in Nagaland.
-Despite multiple appeals to the Union Ministry of banner of Concerned Citizens for National Security.
+Despite multiple appeals to the Union Ministry of said that the state was yet to receive any financial support from the Centre for the establishment of a separate high court for Nagaland.